oglinuk/fourohfournotfound/books/README.md

 the casquet of literature volume 1 & 2
 the casquet of literature volume 3 & 4
 the casquet of literature volume 5 & 6

+forbidden knowledge
+a dark and hungry god arises
+chaos and order
+this day all gods die
 ```

 ## Non-fiction